dmiles77/miles-tree-map-live/README.md

 - Adjust appearance settings like border radius and padding
 - Test different tooltip positioning options
 - Enable custom node and tooltip components

+### Collapsible Menu

+- The control panel can be toggled open/closed using the menu button in the top left corner
+- When closed, the TreeMap visualization uses the full screen width
+- You can also press the 'M' key on your keyboard to toggle the menu
+- The menu automatically adapts to your screen size

+### Mobile Experience

+When viewing on mobile devices, the demo automatically:

+- Transforms the control panel into a slide-out side menu (closed by default)
+- Uses optimized default settings for mobile viewing:
+  - Back button enabled for easier navigation
+  - Breadcrumbs disabled to save space
+  - Increased outer padding (10px) for better touch interaction
+  - Tooltips disabled to avoid interfering with touch navigation
+- Provides a more touch-friendly layout with larger areas for interaction

 ## Learn More